AiGeekNet/di40_rebuild/README.md

 ![3D view back](pictures/3d_view_back.png)

 ## known issue:
 Disk 1 and 2 ports are in wrong order.
+Labels are correct.